forwardemail/email-templates/README.md

 ## Preview

-We've added [preview-email][] by default to this package!
+We've added [preview-email][] by default to this package.
 This package allows you to preview emails in the browser and in the iOS Simulator.

 This means that (by default) in the development environment (e.g. `NODE_ENV=development`) your emails will be rendered to the tmp directory for you and automatically opened in the browser.